trade-tariff/trade-tariff-tech-docs/source/manual/how-to-setup-new-users-onto-commodi-tea.html.md

 Example email:

-> Subject: Your New "Commodi-Tea Staging" Account
+> Subject: Your New "Commodi-Tea" Account
 >
 > Body:
-> You have been invited to access Commodi-Tea Staging.
+> You have been invited to access Commodi-Tea.
 Please use the > following details to log in and set up your account:
 >
 > - Username: [email].
 > - Temporary Password: [temporary_password].
+>
+> This invitation expires in 7 days.
 >
 > You will be asked to provide your name and set up a new password as part of the setup process.
 > For security reasons, please do not share these details with anyone.